duchienmtp/SWA-Hexagonal-Architecture/README.md

     * **Email**: `admin@admin.com`
     * **Password**: `admin`
 3. Right-click on **Servers** -> **Create** -> **Server...**.
-4. In the **General** tab, give it a name (e.g., `local-docker-postgres`).
+4. In the **General** tab, give it a name (e.g., `SWA_Server`).
 5. Switch to the **Connection** tab and enter the following details:
     * **Host name/address**: `postgresql` (This is the service name from `docker-compose.yml`).
     * **Port**: `5432`
-    * **Maintenance database**: `order`
     * **Username**: `kagami`
     * **Password**: `kagami`
 6. Click **Save**.
-You can now browse the `order` database and its tables.
+You can now browse the `order-service` database and its tables.

 ### MongoDB (Mongo Express)

 The `customer-service` and `notification-service` use MongoDB.
+The `customer-db` and `notification-db` will be created automatically when there is at least one "Write" operation performed to these database.

 **How to access in Mongo Express:**
 1. Open Mongo Express at `http://localhost:8081`.
 2. Logging in with username/password: `admin/pass`
 3. On the left, you will see the databases created by the services, such as `customer` and `notification`.
 You can click on them to view and manage the collections and documents.
-If you can't, you have to call some related APIs to trigger insert/update operations.
-Therefore, the related Database will be created.

 ---
 ## 5. Kafka and Avro Schema